solidjs-community/solid-primitives/packages/lifecycle/README.md

 >
 > And if this is something intentional, you probably already have a way to hook into the actual DOM rendering.
 >
-> If you are not sure, you can use `onConnect` instead of `onMount` to make sure that you are caling your callback when the elements are connected to the DOM.
+> If you are not sure, you can use `onElementConnect` instead of `onMount` to make sure that you are caling your callback when the elements are connected to the DOM.

 ```tsx
 <div